 We help communities build sustainable language solutions

-The Language Conservancy began working with the Apache Language Consortium in 2017 to produce a dictionary of the various dialects of the Arizona Apache Language.
+The Language Conservancy has been working with the Apache Language Consortium since 2017 to produce a dictionary of the various dialects of the Arizona Apache Language.
 In 2018 that partnership expanded to include the San Carlos Apache Tribe.
 Efforts are currently underway to publish online, mobile and print dictionaries in all dialects starting in 2022.
-In 2019 and 2020, in partnership with Arizona State University and San Carlos Apache College, TLC held the first-ever Apache Summer Institute.
-Preparations are already underway for the 2020 session of what will become an annual tradition.
-Work continues on the Arizona Apache Dictionary, as well as the Level I Arizona Apache Textbook and the first-ever Apache-language children’s books and a Vocab Builder app (iOS, Android) are available.
+In 2019 and 2020, in partnership with Arizona State University and San Carlos Apache College, TLC held Apache Summer Institutes.
+In 2021, a Speak Apache Level 1 Textbook was published with an accompanying media player app (iOS, Android).
+Additionally, several Apache-language children’s books and a Vocab Builder app (iOS, Android) are available.

 In 2014 The Language Conservancy partnered with the Mandan, Hidatsa and Arikara Nation in North Dakota.
 That same year witnessed the First Annual MHA Summer Institute.
 The following year saw the release of an Arikara Vocab Builder app and an Arikara Mobile Keyboard.
 In 2016, we made available the Arikara Level 1 Textbook.
 The following year saw the Fourth Annual MHA Summer Institute and the publication of an Arikara Alphabet Workbook, an Arikara Alphabet Coloring Book, an Arikara Media Player app and the children’s book Prairie Dog Goes to School alongside the Arikara Dictionary.

-The Language Conservancy partnered in 2016 with Saint Labre Indian School in Montana to develop a Northern Cheyenne Level 1 Textbook.
+The Language Conservancy is partnering with Saint Labre Indian School in Montana.
 The Northern Cheyenne Language Consortium was founded in 2018.
 The effort to revitalize the language has seen the release of the Northern Cheyenne Vocab Builder app and several children’s books.
-The Consortium is now working to produce the first textbooks for the language alongside the Northern Cheyenne Online Audio Dictionary, and mobile apps for the Northern Cheyenne Dictionary and the Northern Cheyenne Media Player.
+The Consortium is now working to produce the first textbook and additional picture books for the language.

 The Language Conservancy works with schools and organizations on the Crow Indian Reservation in Montana to develop language revitalization solutions for the Crow (Apsáalooke) language.
-TLC has partnered with the native-led Crow Language Consortium to develop and publish resources for the Crow Language.
-These include the Crow Language Levels 1, 2, and 3 Textbooks and over half a dozen children’s books several of which have companion YouTube videos narrated by Crow speakers.
+TLC has partnered with the native-led Crow Language Consortium (CLC) to develop and publish resources for the Crow Language.
+These include the Crow Language Levels 1, 2, and 3 Textbooks and a dozen children’s books several of which have companion YouTube videos narrated by Crow speakers.
 More innovative books are currently on the way.
-Work continues on the Crow Dictionary, already available online in draft.
+All materials can be acquired in the CLC Bookstore.

 The Language Conservancy partnered in 2014 with the Mandan, Hidatsa and Arikara Nation in North Dakota.
 That year also saw the First MHA Summer Institute.
 The Hidatsa Levels 1, 2, and 3 Textbooks and Audio CDs soon followed, as well as a Hidatsa Alphabet Coloring Book and six Hidatsa children’s books, including Prairie Dog Goes to School, The Buffalo and the Boat, and The Fox Who Saw His Own Shadow.
 The Hidatsa Language Project also saw the release of a Hidatsa Vocab Builder app, Hidatsa Mobile Keyboard, a Hidatsa Media Player app, and the Hidatsa Dictionary.
 The fourth MHA Summer Institute took place in 2017, followed by a one-week Hidatsa Language Workshop in 2018.

 The Language Conservancy began working with the Lakota Language (Lakȟótiyapi) in 2005.
-Through the course of over a decade and a half, we have collaborated with the Lakota Language Consortium to produce more than 100 titles for the Lakota Language.
-Our native partners include the Oglala Sioux Tribe, The Cheyenne River Sioux Tribe, the Rosebud Sioux Tribe, the Standing Rock Sioux Tribe, and the Lower Brule Sioux Tribe.
+For over a decade and a half, we have collaborated with the Lakota Language Consortium to produce more than 100 titles for the Lakota Language.
+Our Native partners include the Oglala Sioux Tribe, The Cheyenne River Sioux Tribe, the Rosebud Sioux Tribe, the Standing Rock Sioux Tribe, and the Lower Brule Sioux Tribe.
 The first Lakota Summer Institute took place in 2007.
 Since then, it has not only grown to become an annual tradition, but since 2018 has moved to take place in two separate locations.
-Lakota Summer Institute South takes place in South Dakota and Lakota Summer Institute North in North Dakota.
+Lakota Summer Institute South happens in South Dakota and Lakota Summer Institute North in North Dakota.

 The Language Conservancy partnered in 2014 with the Mandan, Hidatsa and Arikara Nation in North Dakota.
 The first MHA Summer Institute took place that year.
-The Mandan Mobile Keyboard, Mandan Vocab Builder app, and Mandan Media Player app soon followed, as did the Mandan Alphabet Coloring Book, the Mandan Level 1 Textbook, the Mandan children’s book, Prairie Dog Goes to School, and the Mandan Dictionary.
-The fourth MHA Summer Institute took place in 2017.
+The Mandan Mobile Keyboard, Vocab Builder app and Media Player soon followed, as did an Alphabet Coloring Book, Level 1 Textbook, a children’s book, and an online Dictionary.
+Four MHA Summer Institutes took place in between 2014 and 2017.

 The Language Conservancy partnered with the Omaha Tribe of Nebraska and the Ponca Tribe of Nebraska in 2016.
 The first annual Omaha-Ponca Summer Institute took place in 2017 at Nebraska Indian Community College.
 That year also saw the release of the Omaha-Ponca Level 1 Textbook, Audio CD, and the Omaha-Ponca Vocab Builder app.
 In 2019, The Language Conservancy facilitated the third annual Omaha-Ponca Summer Institute.